GaboCapo/donatepluginsw6/README.md

 Configuration:

+Assign the sales channel in the plugin configuration, then enter the desired donation value in percent once.

-The plugin creates a new configuration field in the article details with the name "donation product".
+The plugin creates a new configuration field in the article details with the name "donation product Yes/No".

 Variant articles are recorded uniformly, which means that if the article is declared as a donation article, the associated variants are also recorded as a donation.